Windsor Damage to Vital Organs Lawyer

 - Acute renal failure requiring dialysis or haemofiltration

-Non-Vital Organ Damage
+Non-vital Organ Damage

 Just because an organ is not absolutely vital for survival does not mean that it is unnecessary.
 Dozens of non-vital organs are responsible for normal body functions and quality of life.
 These include the following organs: